Andriamanitra/mlsp/README.md

 - `autocomplete` for code completion suggestions.
 PROTIP: If you wish to use the same key as micro's autocompletion (tab by default), enable `tabAutocomplete` in `settings.lua` instead of binding `command:autocomplete` to a key!
+- `goto-definition` – open the definition for the symbol under cursor
+- `goto-declaration` – open the declaration for the symbol under cursor
+- `goto-typedefinition` – open the type definition for the symbol under cursor
+- `goto-implementation` – open the implementation for the symbol under cursor

 You can type the commands on micro command prompt or bind them to keys by adding something like this to your `bindings.json`: